Your car is more than just something that gets you from A to B.

 So, what happens to your lifestyle and finances if something goes wrong and your car is damaged, destroyed, or stolen?
 What happens if you're in a bingle and damage someone else's property?
 Well, that's when having comprehensive car insurance could help.
-If you already know what this type of insurance is, click here to get a quote on car insurance with People's Choice.
+If you already know what this type of insurance is, click below to get a quote on car insurance.
 Otherwise, you can read on for more information.

 What is comprehensive car insurance?

 Comprehensive car insurance is insurance to help protect your finances if you damage your car, or someone else's car or property.
 It also covers you if your vehicle is damaged by fire, theft, or malicious damage caused by someone else.
 It's the most extensive form of car insurance and offers more cover for more things, when compared to a basic car insurance option.

 No. The only type of mandatory car insurance is Compulsory Third Party (CTP) insurance.
 CTP insurance is mandatory for every Australian driver in every state and territory and provides cover if you were to cause injury or death in an accident.

 Yes!
 At People's Choice, we've teamed up with CGU to provide our members with three levels of car insurance cover: third-party property damage, third-party fire and theft, and comprehensive cover.

 If you're after car insurance quotes, we encourage you to understand the basic differences between the three levels of cover.
 These are in addition to CTP insurance: